BritishGeologicalSurvey/etlhelper/docs/recipes/database_to_api.rst

 a NoSQL document store (e.g. ElasticSearch, Cassandra) or some other web service.

-This example transfers data from Oracle to ElasticSearch.
-It uses ``iter_chunks`` to fetch data from the database without loading it all into memory at once.
+This example posts data from an Oracle database to an HTTP API.
+It uses ``iter_chunks`` to fetch data from the database without loading it all into memory at once. `Parameters <https://britishgeologicalsurvey.github.io/etlhelper/etl_functions/extract.html#parameters>`__ are sent with the database query to filter rows to only those changed within specified time peiod.
+This is used to only transfer data that has changed since the last time this script was ran.
 A custom transform function creates a dictionary structure from each row of data.
 This is “dumped” into JSON and posted to the API via ``aiohttp``.